iterative/dvc.org/content/docs/studio/user-guide/model-registry/assign-stage.md

 `staging`, `production`, etc.) to specific model versions.

-To assign a stage to a model version, Iterative Studio uses [GTO] to create an [annotated Git tag][git tag] with the specified stage and version number.
-Refer the [GTO docs][gto] to see the exact format of the Git tag.
+To assign a stage to a model version, Iterative Studio uses [GTO] to create an annotated [Git tag][git tag] with the specified stage and version number.
+Refer to the [GTO docs][gto-format] to see the exact format of the Git tag.

 You can write CI/CD actions that can actually deploy the models to the different deployment environments upon the creation of a new Git tag for stage assignment.
 For that, you can leverage any ML model deployment tool, such as MLEM.

-You can assign stages using the [GTO] CLI.
+You can assign stages using the [`gto` CLI].
 To assign stages using Iterative Studio, watch this tutorial video or read on below:

 https://www.youtube.com/watch?v=Vrp1O5lkWBo